The learning resource thread

 http://www.follikill.com/2014/12/04/response-trans-electrolysis/

-It's possible this article on treating trans women was written by yours truly It is in response to this one:
+It's possible this article on treating trans women was written by yours truly Smile It is in response to this one:

 http://www.follikill.com/2014/11/